 - Some of the affected cybersecurity firms include OneTrust (950 staff laid off, 25% of employees), Sophos (450, 10%), Lacework (300, 20%), Cybereason (200, 17%), and OwnBackup (170, 17%).

 50% of employees reported emailing the wrong person due to the pressure of sending the email quickly, compared to the 34% reported in 2020.
-Additionally, over 40% of participants stated that distraction and fatigue were the reasons behind falling victim to phishing attacks.
+Additionally, over 40% of participants stated that distraction and fatigue were the reasons behind falling victim to various types of phishing attacks.
 More workers blamed fatigue and distraction for their mistakes in the past year, likely due to the shift towards hybrid work.

 Five mistakes that could cost you your job include:

-What Corporations Can Do to Minimize Burnout
+What Can Corporations Do to Minimize Burnout?

 Enhance Your Email Security Strategy